 More Info About My Practice

-Working with couples is truly inspirational!
+My foremost specialty is working with couples.
+Supporting couples in repairing and rejuvenating their romantic partnership is truly inspirational!
 I am trained in Emotionally Focused Couples therapy and truly enjoy the depth of feeling and passion that couples bring into my practice.
 Couples therapy can be an important opportunity to enter into a conscious process with your partner to heal past hurts, improve the quality of your communication and intimacy, to learn about yourselves and your relationship and to discover new ways of relating that support and nourish in times of need.

 Being in romantic relationship can bring up unprocessed needs or "baggage" from the past, just by it's nature of fostering longing, desire and closeness.
 When we let someone into our hearts, our vulnerability and sensitivities become very clear.
 Starting to untangle the complexity of your relationship and spending time to mend and maintain it are very big and important steps that can make all the difference in finding that deep satisfaction you are looking for with your partner.